oolong-dev/OpenTelemetry.jl/docs/src/OpenTelemetryAPI.md

 ```@autodocs
 Modules = [OpenTelemetryAPI]
 Pages = ["context.jl"]
+Private = false
 ```

 ## Propagators

-[`inject!`](@ref) and [`extract`](@ref) are provided to

-The global propagator can be set to a `CompositePropagator`, with multiple dispatch, each inner propagator can be customized to handle different contexts and carriers.

-`TextMapPropagator` is not implemented yet!
+[`inject!`](@ref) and [`extract`](@ref) are provided based on the original [specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/context/api-propagators.md).
+However, `TextMapPropagator` is not implemented yet!
 Personally I feel that every propagator may depends on a third party package.
 To minimize the dependencies of `OpenTelemetryAPI.jl`, those specialized propagators can be registered as independent packages.

+The `GLOBAL_PROPAGATOR` is set to a `CompositePropagator`, with multiple dispatch, each inner propagator can be customized to handle different contexts and carriers.
+Since it's mainly used internally for now, it's not exposed yet.

 ```@autodocs
 Modules = [OpenTelemetryAPI]
 Pages = ["propagator.jl"]
+Private = false
 ```

 ## Trace